ladiavola/ave_dominaplus/README.md

 ### ✅ Individual Alarm Sensors
 - **Supported**: Discovered when the first event is triggered.
 - Synced with the **"Get individual antitheft sensors"** flag.
-- The system does not provides namens so they are auto-named.
-It is reccomended to set custom names as they are discovered.
+- The system does not provide names, so sensors are auto-named.
+It is recommended to set custom names after discovery.
-- Highly sensitive and fast to trigger.
-Use at yout own discretion!
+- These sensors are sensitive and may trigger quickly; configure accordingly.

 ---